engtuncay/engtuncay.github.io/javascript/notes-jst-dom/jstdom-02.md

 ## getElementById() Method

-The getElementById() method of the document object returns an HTML element with the specified id.
+The getElementById() method of the document object returns an HTML element (HtmlElement Object) with the specified id.

 Syntax :